 If you have agoraphobia, then visiting a psychiatrist’s office could be a considerable challenge.
 Even if you can make it there, you’re likely to feel very distressed, which won’t help you make the most of your consultation.

 Videoconferencing is just like talking on Facetime.
 You can see Allison, and she can see you, and you carry on your conversation in the same way you would in person.
-What’s different is you don’t have the stress of leaving home to benefit from Allison’s expertise.
+What’s different is you don’t have the stress of leaving home to benefit from At Your Service Psychiatry's expertise.

-If agoraphobia is affecting your life, you can now access treatment using the At Your Service Psychiatry telepsychiatry system in 20 states across the nation.
-Call today to find out more or book an appointment online.
+If agoraphobia is affecting your life, you can now access treatment using the At Your Service Psychiatry telepsychiatry system in 22 states across the nation.
+To see available appointments and schedule, book an appointment online today.